-LEVEL: II SEMESTER: II COURSE CODE: ECON 2005 COURSE TITLE: SOCIAL AND ECONOMIC ACCOUNTING CREDITS: 3 PREREQUISITES: ECON 1001/AGBU 1005 AND ECON 1002/AGBU 1006 AND ACCT 1002 DEPARTMENT RESPONSIBLE: ECONOMICS COURSE DESCRIPTION: This course seeks to provide students with a thorough understanding of the structure and problems associated with the preparation of national and regional economic and social accounts.
+LEVEL: II SEMESTER: II COURSE CODE: ECON 2005 COURSE TITLE: SOCIAL AND ECONOMIC ACCOUNTING CREDITS: 3 PREREQUISITES: ECON 1001/AGBU 1005 AND ECON 1002/AGBU 1006 AND ACCT 1002 DEPARTMENT RESPONSIBLE: ECONOMICS COURSE DESCRIPTION: This course cocks to provide students with a thorough understanding of the st

+COURSE DESCRIPTION: This course seeks to provide students with a thorough understanding of the structure and problems associated with the preparation of national and regional economic and social accounts.
 It also gives an introductory treatment of data management.